eegli/tinyparse/readme.md

 });
 ```

-Note that, in such a case, it's impossible for TypeScript to infer that this value might be null.
+Note that, in such a case, it's impossible for TypeScript to infer that this value might be `null`.
 It's best to make use of the factory's generic signature.

 ```ts
 type Config = {